2018-2019 Undergraduate & Graduate Catalog

 Seidman Business Services

-Family-Owned Business Institute (FOBI)
+Family Owned Business Institute

-The mission of Grand Valley's Family-Owned Business Institute (FOBI) is to champion and serve family owned businesses through education, research, and advocacy.
+The mission of Grand Valley's Family Owned Business Institute (FOBI) is to champion and serve family owned businesses through scholarship, education, and advocacy.
 The creation of the institute was born out of the collective belief that family businesses are the cornerstone of a community's prosperity and a vital ingredient in its quality of life.
 Our national and regional history has demonstrated that it is in the best interest of communities to foster the creation, growth, and continuation of family owned businesses because they are the leaders in job creation, innovation, and in providing stable employment opportunities with superior wages and benefits for their employees.

 Despite their tremendous contributions, family businesses face a unique set of challenges that can limit their impact and threaten their very survival.
-By providing support through research, curriculum, and knowledge management, the Family-Owned Business Institute serves to develop, retain, and expand the influence of family businesses within our communities.
+By providing support through research, curriculum, and knowledge management, FOBI serves to develop, retain, and expand the influence of family businesses within our communities.
 The institute fosters research through its research scholars programs, its professional relationships and data sources, and its affiliation with local organizations such as the Grand Rapids Family Business Alliance, as well as national and international organizations.

-Michigan Small Business Development Center - West Michigan
+Michigan Small Business Development Center - West Michigan Region

 The Michigan Small Business Development Center (MI-SBDC) West Michigan Region provides no-cost counseling, training, market research, and advocacy for small businesses in Kent, Ottawa, Muskegon, Allegan, Ionia, Barry, Montcalm, Mecosta, Newaygo, Oceana, Mason, Lake, and Osceola counties.
 It is a partnership between the U.S. Small Business Administration and Grand Valley.
 Companies receive business consultation services from an experienced team.
 Visit the website at www.sbdcmichigan.org/.